rayset/bibbase.github.io/index.markdown

 invisible: 1
 ---

-## General Information

-I am a PosDoctoral Researcher in Automatica at the University of Rome "La Sapienza", working at the [Network Control Laboratory](http://diag.uniroma1.it/nclab/) of the Department of Computer, Control, and Management Engineering ([DIAG](http://diag.uniroma1.it)) "Antonio Ruberti" and member of its [Networked System Research Group](https://www.diag.uniroma1.it/en/gruppi-di-ricerca/18328).
+I am a PostDoctoral Researcher in Automatica at the University of Rome "La Sapienza", working at the [Network Control Laboratory](http://diag.uniroma1.it/nclab/) of the Department of Computer, Control, and Management Engineering ([DIAG](http://diag.uniroma1.it)) "Antonio Ruberti" and member of its [Networked System Research Group](https://www.diag.uniroma1.it/en/gruppi-di-ricerca/18328).

 My research interests are mostly related to Intelligent Control Systems and Control Methods for the analysis and control of Smart Networks.